Kōriyama Station (Fukushima): Platforms

 The song "Tobira" (扉, Tobira) is used as a departure melody on all conventional platforms and the song "Kiseki" (キセキ, Kiseki) is used as a departure melody on all Shinkansen platforms in 2015.
 Both songs are by Greeeen, a hip hop group originating in Kōriyama.

 History

 Komiyama Station opened on July 16, 1887, with service on the Nippon Railway between Kōriyama and Kuroiso.
 The line was extended to Sendai Station, Miyagi and Shiogama on December 15, 1887.
 Services on the Ganetsu Line began from July 26, 1898.
 The station building was rebuilt in 1900.
 In 1906, the Nippon Railway became the Japanese Government Railway and the station was rebuilt in 1913.
 On October 10, 1917, the name of Ganetsu Line was changed to Banetsu Line.
 The station was rebuilt in 1951 and once again in 1980.
 From June 23, 1982, services on the Tohoku Shinkansen began.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 18,110 passengers daily (boarding passengers only).
 Data for previous years as follows:

 Surrounding area

 Kōriyama Station is located in the centre of the city of Kōriyama.
+The site of Kōriyama Castle is near the west entrance.